emxsys/callattendant/README.md

 # Call Attendant
 An automated call attendant with call blocking and voice messaging running on a Raspberry Pi.
 Stop annoying robocalls and spammers from interrupting your life.
 It intercepts robocallers and telemarketers before the first ring on your landline.
-It provides voice messaging options to only record messages from humans.

 _If you're at all interested in this project, please provide some feedback by giving it a __[star](https://github.com/emxsys/callattendant/stargazers)__, or even better, get involved